kma32527/Directed-search-algorithm-for-academic-research/README.md

 4) There are many, many more research papers than any individual or group can parse through

-In addition, this allows for what is quite possibly the most literal interpretation of the phrase "machine learning".

 # Current plan
 - Find a way to assess the quality of the results, since doing so manually requires a high degree of domain specialization.